z0981090668/accounting/README.md

 - Basic user interface
 - Excel spreadsheet upload functionality
 - Expenditure data search based on conditions and display for the front-end interface
-- Additional functionalities are continuously being added and enhanced.

 ## Future Enhancements